 Dandelion Blossom Recipes

-The next day, my daughter got even more excited about cooking with dandelions.
-She wrote and illustrated a menu that included dandelion tea (or refreshments, as she labeled it) and dandelion fritters, both made with the blossoms.
+My daughter got even more excited about cooking with dandelions the next day.
+She wrote and illustrated a menu that included dandelion tea (or refreshments, as she labeled it) and dandelion fritters made with the blossoms.
 She also helped me with harvesting and the all-important job of counting the blooms.
 This project generated a lot of self-led learning for her!

-To harvest dandelion blossoms, pick the head, removing the stems.
-Rinse carefully and keep an eye out for ants and other insects hidden in the flowers.
+To harvest dandelion blossoms, pick the head and remove the stems.
+Rinse carefully and watch for ants and other insects hidden in the flowers.
 Drain and dry on a towel.

 — Learn more about Washing Produce (The Frugal Way!)